Kale Dough Crust

 - Blend the steamed baby carrots with the pizza sauce and bbq sauce together.

-- Mix about 1-2 tbsp of sauce with the diced chicken or meat alternate.
+- Mix about 1-2 tablespoon of sauce with the diced chicken or meat alternate.

 - Set both the chicken and the sauce aside.